By Cat, Feb 4, 2019; updated Feb 8, 2019 (image from Organic Consumer’s Association, used with permission)

 - NOW-00107 for NOW-brand glycine in capsules

 I recommend the powder because it is easier to adjust the amount you take.

 Another form of glycine is its salt form, such as magnesium glycinate, but I am still researching its ability to detox glyphosate.

 Testing for glyphosate levels in your body

 We are all exposed to glyphosate – it’s unavoidable because it is everywhere.
 Even certified Organic foods are contaminated by drift from nearby spraying.
-We were safe from drift, here in NW Montana, until local farmers started growing GMO canola.
+We were safe from major drift, here in NW Montana, until local farmers started growing GMO canola.
+However, if you or your neighbors use Roundup as a weed killer, that is another source.
 So you may as well assume you have enough glyphosate to be concerned.

 You can minimize your exposure to glyphosate by preparing all your meals using foods you grow/raise yourself, but in this day and age, that is difficult.